to view an animated version of this procedure.

 Repair of the anterior cruciate ligament (ACL) by arthroscope may require a recovery time of 4-6 months and a more specialized rehabilitation program.

-It is important to monitor your recovery.
-Alert your doctor to any problems.
-If any of the following occur, call your doctor: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you've been givenCough, shortness of breath, or chest painJoint pain, fatigue, stiffness, rash, or other new symptomsSwelling, tingling, pain, or numbness in your toes that is not relieved by elevating your knee above heart level for one hourDrainage
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you've been givenCough, shortness of breath, or chest painJoint pain, fatigue, stiffness, rash, or other new symptomsSwelling, tingling, pain, or numbness in your toes that is not relieved by elevating your knee above heart level for 1 hourDrainage

 If you think you have an emergency, call for medical help right away.